 Read the site characterisation reports:

-The Department of the Environment and Energy will assess and approve the selected site in accordance with the Environment Protection and Biodiversity Conservation Act 1999.
+The Department of Agriculture, Water and the Environment will assess and approve the selected site in accordance with the Environment Protection and Biodiversity Conservation Act 1999.

 The facility is designed to ensure environmental safety.
 We will undertake extensive environmental monitoring of the facility and report the findings.